phoenixframework/phoenix/guides/realtime/channels.md

 - Notifying a browser that a page's CSS or JavaScript has changed (this is handy in development)

 Conceptually, Channels are pretty simple.

-Clients connect and subscribe to one or more topics, whether that's `public_chat` or `updates:user1`.
-Any message sent on a topic, whether from the server or from a client, is sent to all clients subscribed to that topic (including the sender, if it's subscribed), like this:
+First, clients connect to the server using some transport, like WebSocket.
+Once connected, they join one or more topics.
+For example, to interact with a public chat room clients may join a topic called `public_chat`, and to receive updates from a product with ID 7, they may need to join a topic called `product_updates:7`.

+Clients can push messages to the topics they've joined, and can also receive messages from them.
+The other way around, Channel servers receive messages from their connected clients, and can push messages to them too.

+Servers are able to broadcast messages to all clients subscribed to a certain topic.
+This is illustrated in the following diagram:

 ```plaintext
                                                                   +----------------+